Ria424/developers-animatesdk-docs/OutputPanel_object/OutputPanel2.md

 #### Description

-Method; sends a text string to the Output panel, terminated by a new line, and displays the Output panel if it is not already visible.
+Method; Sends a text string to the Output panel, terminated by a new line, and displays the Output panel if it is not already visible.
 This method is identical to [Flash.trace()](../Flash_object/Flash77.md), and works in the same way as the trace() statement in ActionScript.
 To send a blank line, use outputPanel.trace("") or outputPanel.trace("\n").
 You can use the latter command inline, making \n a part of the *message* string.

 #### Example